Could your volunteers actually be employees?

 What steps can organisations take to ensure compliance?

-Organisations which rely on highly experienced, skilled volunteers such as mountain rescue, lifeboat services and emergency services should review their arrangements and documentation - be it their handbooks, code of conduct, or renumeration documents - to assess the risk in relation to whether their ‘volunteers’ could in fact be workers in the opinion of a court or tribunal.
+Organisations which rely on highly experienced, skilled volunteers should assess whether their ‘volunteers’ could in fact be workers in the opinion of a court or tribunal.

 Looking to prepare and need a helping hand?